Top 10 Blues Albums on Vinyl | Essential Records for Collectors

 Hooker's comeback album featured guest appearances from Bonnie Raitt, Carlos Santana, Robert Cray, and others.
 The Healer proved that traditional blues could find modern audiences without compromising authenticity.

-"I'm in the Mood" (with Bonnie Raitt) updates Hooker's 1951 hit with contemporary production.
+"we're in the Mood" (with Bonnie Raitt) updates Hooker's 1951 hit with contemporary production.
 The title track (with Carlos Santana) combines Hooker's hypnotic groove with Latin-influenced guitar.
 "Baby Lee" features Robert Cray's stinging tone.

 Hooker's voice has the authority of decades—the boogie rhythms that influenced rock and roll still compelling despite his age.
 The guest appearances respect his style rather than overwhelming it.